kellydunn/siftosc/README.md

 mono Siftosc/bin/Debug/Game.exe
 ```
 # usage
-The end goal is to configure how your sifteo cubes will talk to an OSC server via the config.yaml file found at the root directory of the project.
-Ideally, you will have full control over what cube callbacks get associated with which OSC servers, and what messages they send via this configuration file.
+SiftOsc is completely controlled via the `config.yml` file located in the root directory of the application.
+Simply specify Cube Callback events with corresponding OSC Server endpoints and the desired messages to send to them for the desired effect.

-# exampls
+# examples

-A sample config.yaml file would look something like this:
+A sample `config.yml` file would look something like this:

 ```
 0: